jsmatias/AIOD-rest-api/scripts/README.md

 ### `database-connect.sql`

-- **Purpose**: Connects to the SQL server.
-This SQL script should be run after executing `docker-compose up`, ensuring that the SQL server is already running.
+- **Purpose**: Start an interactive MySQL client that connects to the AIoD SQL server.
-- **Usage**: Execute this SQL script against your SQL server instance to establish a connection.

 ### `mysql_dump.sh`